Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Methodology

 \textbf{GP posterior:} Second, we condition the \ac{GP} prior on the corresponding subset of the observed data points in $\dataSet$ and thus infer the \ac{GP} posterior.
 Through conditioning, the mean and covariance functions change as follows

 where ${\reducedF, \observedPGeneral}$ denote the training data and ${\reducedFUnseen, \observedPGeneralUnseen}$ the unseen data.
 From the function space view, the \ac{GP} posterior describes a distribution over functions conditioned on the measured data \cite{rasmussen_gaussianProcesses_2005}.
-However, please note that the \ac{GP} uncertainty may not be valid if the \ac{GP} is misspecified by choosing a wrong kernel, i.e., a kernel inducing a function class that does not contain the true stress-deformation relation.\\
+Since we are interested in the posterior over the stress-deformation functions and not in noisy predictions, we consider the \ac{GP} posterior instead of the predictive \ac{GP} posterior; please refer to \cite{rasmussen_gaussianProcesses_2005} for more details.
+The covariance of the \ac{GP} posterior in \cref{eq:gp_posterior_mean_and_covariance} decreases when more training data is used.
+From this, we can conclude that the uncertainty of the \ac{GP} posterior is epistemic.

 Finally, from the \ac{GP} posteriors, we can sample discretized stress-deformation functions stacked in one random vector according to \cref{eq:stacked_functions} as follows